Azure/azure-cli/doc/local_context_guidelines.md

 ## Parameters which support `all` scope by default

 We define local context attribute for some command parameters by default.
-For commands which use them as argument name in the function signature will support local context by default.
+Commands whose function signature has the same argument name will support local context by default.

 All these parameters are listed here: